itdxer/neupy/site/2015/09/21/password_recovery.rst

     from neupy import environment
     environment.reproducible()

-If you can't reproduce with your version of Python or libraries you can install those ones that were used in this tutorial:
+If you can't reproduce with your version of Python or libraries you can install those ones that were used in this article:

 .. code-block:: python

     >>> import neupy
     >>> neupy.__version__
-    '0.2.0'
+    '0.3.0'
     >>> import numpy
     >>> numpy.__version__
     '1.9.2'